gemma-butcher/ms4/README.md

     - Confirmation sent to the email address on purchase.
     - The ability to view that order will remain in their session if the anonymous user wishes to return to the page.
     - That order also cannot be viewed by anyone else without the session cookie.
-    - If they choose to join or login during that session, the likes in their session will be transferred to their user profile and saved.
 - Accounts
     - [django-allauth](https://django-allauth.readthedocs.io/en/latest/index.html) features are utilised for accounts.
     - Accounts must be email verified.